iterative/dvc.org/static/docs/commands-reference/remote.md

         -h, --help     show this help message and exit -q, --quiet    Be quiet.
         -v, --verbose  Be verbose.
+        --global       Use global config.
+        --system       Use system config.
         --local        Use local config.
         -d, --default  Set as default remote.
 ```